Karaburma: Interwar period

-After acquiring the Michael's factory in 1906 in Karaburma, Ilić sequestered a room and adapted it into the school for the children of his workers.
+The rapid development of Karaburma during the Interwar Period is link to the development of the textile industry and the business enterprises of the Ilić family, especially Vlada Ilić who was an industrialist and mayor of Belgrade from 1935 to 1939.
+After acquiring a cloth factory in 1906 in Karaburma, Ilić sequestered a room and adapted it into the school for the children of his workers.
 He personally paid the teacher's wages.
 As the factory complex expanded and number of workers grew, the provisional school became too small, so Ilić rented the upper floor of the nearby Lavadinović kafana, still fully financed by him.
 The local population objected that a school and kafana share a building.
 Ilić then purchased a lot, some 100 m away and built a proper school while the old one remained in use until 1933.
 Named elementary school "Cloth Factory Ilić", it was built from his donations in 1923.
 It has been renamed "Jovan Cvijić" in 1931, a name it still bears today.
 The school was relocated from the factory premises in 1934 in the new building, built on the land in Old Karaburma donated by the industrialists, brothers Ivković, where it is still located.

-During Ilić's tenure as a mayor, a King Peter II Bridge (today the Pančevo Bridge across the Danube was built and open on 27 October 1935, right at the western edge of Karaburma.
-A railway from the Belgrade Main railway station, which encircled the central ridge of the city along the rivers, and then continuing over to the King Peter II Bridge was also constructed.
-He also built apartments in Karaburma for his employees, and even his villa was built on a location close to his factories, though in the western neighborhood of Viline Vode.
+During Ilić's tenure as a mayor, the King Peter II Bridge (today the Pančevo Bridge) across the Danube was built and opened on 27 October 1935, right at the western edge of Karaburma.
+A section of railway origination from the Belgrade Main railway station, which encircled the central ridge of the city along the rivers, continued over to the King Peter II Bridge when it was constructed.
+Ilić also built apartments in Karaburma for his employees, and even his villa was built on a location close to his factories, in the more westernly neighborhood of Viline Vode.
 After the war Ilić was imprisoned and his companies nationalized by the new Communist government.
-Well known after-war Serbian state owned textile companies, like Beteks, Beko and Vunarski kombinat, some of which were located in Karaburma, developed from Ilić's factories.
+Well known post-war Serbian state owned textile companies, like Beteks, Beko and Vunarski kombinat, some of which were located in Karaburma, developed from Ilić's factories.

 Another person who worked on development of Karaburma in this period was deputy mayor Viktor Krstić.
 He conducted the waterworks in the neighborhood, though only for the public service at first, and built 4 drinking fountains in Karaburma in 1932.
 He also organized the paving of the streets with kaldrma, a type of cobblestone.
 On one of the fountains, the inhabitants of Karaburma placed a memorial plaque, thanking Krstić for bringing the water in the neighborhood.
-None of the fountains survived until today.
+None of the fountains survive today.